astronomer/docs/learn/airflow-duckdb.md

 :::info

-If you are already familiar with DuckDB and Airflow you can clone [Astronomers DuckDB example repository](https://github.com/astronomer/airflow-duckdb-examples) and run it locally using the Astro CLI to explore different ways of using DuckDB with Airflow.
+If you are already familiar with DuckDB and Airflow, you can clone [Astronomer's DuckDB example repository](https://github.com/astronomer/airflow-duckdb-examples) and run it locally using the Astro CLI to explore different ways of using DuckDB with Airflow.

 :::